gherrada/pixel-art-creator/README.md

 Characteristics of the image

 Right now it keeps a transparent background.
-So unless you paint parts of thr background with white, the png will only show what you draw.
+So unless you paint parts of the background with white, the png will only show what you draw.

 Future features